axil/numpy-data-types/content/numpy_data_types.rst

         >>> a.sum()
         Fraction(3, 10)

-It can represent any rational numbers, but pi and exp are out of luck )
+It can represent any rational number, but pi and exp are out of luck )

 Both Decimal and Fraction are not native types for NumPy but it is capable of working with them with all the niceties like multi-dimensions and fancy indexing, albeight at the cost of slower processing speed than that of native ints or floats.